Denver Personal Injury Attorney

 Filing Claims for Work Injuries & Occupational Illnesses

 When you consider the amount of time that the average working American spends on the job, it is easy to see why workplace injuries occur.
 Even in fields that require little to no manual labor, occupational injuries and illnesses are a real possibility.
 The risk of harm is far greater in high-risk fields like construction, transportation, and manufacturing, but the greatest risk occurs in workplaces where supervisors, employers, and managers allow safety regulations to go ignored.

-At Springer & Steinberg, P.C., our team of Denver workplace accident attorneys is committed to helping the hardworking people across Colorado who have found themselves injured in workplace accidents or diagnosed with occupational diseases.
+At Springer & Steinberg, P.C., our team of Denver workplace injury lawyers is committed to helping the hardworking people across Colorado who have found themselves injured in workplace accidents or diagnosed with occupational diseases.
 We take pride in doing the best work to get the best results for every client in need.

 From our offices in Denver, we represent workers and families across Colorado in cases involving: